dotherightthing/control-traktor/INSTALL.md

 2. Extract the zip folder
 3. Open Terminal.app
 4. Type `cd `, drag the extracted zip folder into Terminal, then press ENTER, to set the release folder as the root directory
-5. Type `chmod a+x install.sh*` followed by ENTER, to make the installation script executable
-6. Type `./install.sh 3.11.1` followed by ENTER, to run the installation script (note: this refers to the folder title at *~/Documents/Native Instruments/Traktor X.XX.X*, NOT the *Version* shown in *Traktor > About Traktor*)
+5. Type `./install.sh 3.11.1` followed by ENTER, to run the installation script (note: this refers to the folder title at *~/Documents/Native Instruments/Traktor X.XX.X*, NOT the *Version* shown in *Traktor > About Traktor*)
-7. The installer will open the output folder, **~/Documents/control-traktor**, which contains the following:
+6. The installer will open the output folder, **~/Documents/control-traktor**, which contains the following:
    * **bome-midi-translator-pro**, containing:
      * *stream-deck-traktor.bmtp* - preset for Bome
    * **ClyphX Pro** - shortcut to *~/nativeKONTROL/ClyphX_Pro*, containing *X-Controls.txt*